Leadership is a journey…a journey that’s probably different than you thought it would be before you stepped into leadership.

 That’s exactly what you need.
 You’re likely leading very well if enough of the good people keep believing in you.

-So when you stop believing in you, keep believing in the people who believe in you.So when you stop believing in you, keep believing in the people who believe in you.
+So when you stop believing in yourself, keep believing in the people who believe in you.So when you stop believing in yourself, keep believing in the people who believe in you.
 Click To Tweet

 12. I thought we would have made more progress by now